fortram/colortail/README.md

 # colortail
-Just a python snippet to tail textfiles in colors.
-Makes your screenshot look cooler.
+Just a python3 snippet to tail textfiles in colors.
+Makes your screenshot look cooler.\
-Install with:
+Install with:\
- pip install -r requirements.txt
+`pip install -r requirements.txt`\

-Or for a system-wide installation apt install python3-colorama python3-termcolor
+Or for a system-wide installation\

-Needs python3 and pip3.
+`apt install python3-colorama python3-termcolor`\